OpenTelemetry#

 Warning

-Emitting telemetry from a large number of devices servers and clients can generate a high load on the backend receiving this data.
+Emitting telemetry from a large number of device servers and clients can generate a high load on the backend receiving this data.
 There is also small impact on the Tango servers and clients that use this feature.
 Be careful when enabling this feature, and monitor the performance impact.
 See the benchmarks.

 How to check if your PyTango installation supports telemetry#

-As a first step, you need at least version 10.0.0, and both PyTango and cppTango must be compiled with telemetry support (i.e., the cppTango CMake compiler option TANGO_USE_TELEMETRY was enabled):
+As a first step, you need at least version 10.0.0, and both PyTango and cppTango must be

 $ python -c "import tango; print(tango.__version__)"